aaronpkelly/aaronpkelly.github.io/docs/howToInvest.md

 You should check Degiro for ETFs that meet this criteria:
 - UCITs-compliant
 - EU domicilied (irish pref!)
-- commission-free (ideally via Degiro's free-ETF list)
 - low TER (~0.05%)
 - use of profit: accumulating (tax advantages for Irish residents)
 - highish volume so there isn't a large spread between bid and ask
 - passively managed
+- degiro commission-free purchase (ideally via Degiro's free-ETF list)

 General advice: A very broad global index fund with fees below 0.2%; it's what 95% of the population should invest in if anything.